-The Dartford Town Against Crime Business Retail Partnership is a membership organisation established to assist member businesses to respond in an organised manner to retail crime that affects their businesses, profitability, staff, customers and the local economy.
+The Dartford Town Against Crime Partnership Board (D-TAC Partnership) is a membership organisation established to assist member businesses to respond in an organised manner to retail crime that affects their businesses, profitability, staff, customers and the local economy.
 By working together and sharing information about crime and those committing it, the Partnership provides greater protection for its members and the local business community.

 Business crime is identified by the National Police Chiefs’ Council as ‘any criminal offence that is committed against a person or property which is associated by the connection of that person or property to a business’.

 We are a member of the D-TAC Partnership, which is registered with the Information Commissioner for the purpose of ‘the prevention and detection of crime and the prosecution of offenders’ under Registration Number Z7629935.

 Processing activity – The prevention and detection of crime and the prosecution of offenders who are, or are suspected of being, involved in business crime, where that crime, anti-social behaviour or other criminal activity impacts upon members of the partnership or the business community.

 On behalf of the D-TAC Partnership, we will issue as appropriate, Community Protection Warnings, Community Protection Notices, Community Protection Orders and institute legal proceedings against offenders who are reported to us as being a threat to members of the D-TAC Partnership or community.

 Information requirements - our processing activities may include:

 - CCTV images of individuals

 - specific locations relating to activities of individuals